-It is my humble opinion that the dog crate is the most awesome invention to hit the world of Dog Stuff since the tennis ball.
+It is my humble opinion that the dog crate is one of the most awesome inventions to hit the world of Dog Stuff since the tennis ball.

 Dogs are den animals, naturally preferring to sleep in enclosed spaces (this isn’t true of all dogs, but generally speaking).
 If properly introduced to his crate, a dog will come to treat it as his bedroom, a safe retreat from the stress of life with those crazy two-legged members of his family.
 It is not uncommon for dogs to seek out their crate when they need a nap.

 If you have a new dog or plan on getting one, your first step should be to get a crate.
 It will be one of the most valuable pieces of dog equipment you’ll ever buy.
 Seriously.

 There are many design options as far as crates go – choose from wire, plastic, or, if you’ve got cash to spend, wood.

 But, you know, too much of a good thing…

 As a wise superhero once said, “with great power comes great responsibility.”
 This applies to crate training.
 As crate training becomes more mainstream, more and more people are using crates.